MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 ## Install the HoloLens app

-If you haven’t already installed the HoloLens app on your HoloLens device (or it hasn't already been installed for you), install it from the Microsoft Store for Consumers.
+If you haven’t already installed the HoloLens app on your HoloLens device (or it hasn't already been installed for you), install it from the [!include[cc-microsoft](../includes/cc-microsoft.md)] Store for Consumers.

 To install the HoloLens app:

-1. Make sure you have Microsoft HoloLens build 10.0.14393.0 or later installed on your HoloLens device.
+1. Make sure you have [!include[cc-microsoft](../includes/cc-microsoft.md)] HoloLens build 10.0.14393.0 or later installed on your HoloLens device.
 We recommend updating to newer versions when available.
 See [Manage updates to HoloLens](https://docs.microsoft.com/en-us/HoloLens/hololens-updates) for instructions on using Windows Update for Business.

-2. On your HoloLens, use the [bloom gesture](authoring-gestures.md) to open the **Home** menu, and then open Microsoft Store and search for “[!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)]”.
+2. On your HoloLens, use the [bloom gesture](authoring-gestures.md) to open the **Home** menu, and then open [!include[cc-microsoft](../includes/cc-microsoft.md)] Store and search for “[!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)]”.

 3. Select **Install** to download and install the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] application.